adnanTheSmasher/MIWS-Project/README.md

 ## 📌 Overview

-This project is a **gesture-controlled interactive system** built using **Python, OpenCV, and Pygame**, integrated with a **Flask web interface**.
+This project is a **gesture-controlled interactive system** built using **Python, OpenCV, Pygame and Machine Learning**, integrated with a **Flask web interface**.

-Users can control applications using **hand gestures** detected via webcam.
+Users can control applications using **hand gestures detected via webcam** ,with an upgraded **ML-based gesture recognition system** for improved accuracy and flexibility

 The system includes:

 * 🎨 Air Canvas (virtual drawing using hand tracking)
-* 🐍 Snake Game (gesture-controlled)
+* 🐍 Snake Game (ML-based gesture-controlled)
 * 🧠 Quiz Game (gesture-based selection)

 ---

 ## 🚀 Features

-* ✋ Real-time hand gesture recognition using OpenCV
+* ✋ Real-time hand gesture recognition using OpenCV & MediaPipe
-* 🧠 AI-based interaction (via MediaPipe hand tracking)
+* 🧠 Machine Learning-based gesture classification (Random Forest)
 * 🎮 Multiple applications in one platform
 * 🌐 Web dashboard using Flask
 * 🔄 Subprocess-based app launching
 * 📷 Webcam integration
+* ⚡ Smooth real-time interaction with gesture stabilization

 ---